anandtrex/so-simple-libre-theme/README.md

 This starts a Jekyll server using the theme's files and contents of the `example/` directory.
 As modifications are made, refresh your browser to see any changes.

-### JavaScript Build Script

-In an effort to reduce dependencies a set of [npm scripts](https://css-tricks.com/why-npm-scripts/) are used to build `main.min.js` instead of task runners like [Gulp](http://gulpjs.com/) or [Grunt](http://gruntjs.com/).
-If those tools are more your style then by all means use them instead :wink:.

-To get started:

-1. Install Node.js.
-2. `cd` to the root of your project.
-3. Install all of the dependencies by running npm install.

-**Note:** If you upgraded from a previous version of the theme be sure you copied over [`package.json`](package.json) prior to running `npm install`.
-You may also need to remove your `node_modules` directory as well.

-If all goes well, executing `npm run build:js` will compress/concatenate `main.js` and all plugin scripts into `/assets/js/main.min.js`.

 ## Contributing